history-archaeology-project/history-archaeology-project.github.io/articles/index.md

 Welcome to the full archive of our historical and archaeological articles.
 Here you can find all published materials in chronological order.

 ---
+*   **[The Tomb of Qin Shi Huang: The Forbidden Empire of Mercury](/articles/tomb-of-qin-shi-huang)** — *Unveiling the deadly traps, toxic soils, and secrets of China's unexcavated imperial tomb.*
 *   **[The Bronze Age Collapse: How Civilization Ruined in a Few Decades](/articles/bronze-age-collapse)** — *The terrifying mystery of the systemic collapse that erased almost every major Mediterranean empire around 1200 BCE.*
 *   **[The Nazca Lines: Ancient Geoglyphs of Peru](/articles/nasca-lines)** — *Unlocking the religious and engineering secrets behind the massive desert drawings of Peru.*
 *   **[The Alexandria Library Myth: How the Great Archive Really Died](/articles/alexandria-library-myth)** — *Debunking the dramatic myth of the single fire that supposedly ended the ancient golden age of science.*